ontousis/forklift-person-accident-detection/README.md

 # forklift-person-accident-detection

-This is an implementation of a system capable of detecting forklifts and people, estimate if a situation involving them is dangerous (the forklift moving towards the person at a significant speed at a close distance) and notifying accordingly.
+This is an implementation of a system capable of detecting forklifts and people, estimating if a situation involving them is dangerous (the forklift moving towards the person at a significant speed at a close distance) and notifying accordingly.

 ### Requirements